What do you do if your child is talking in class too much? Help her focus, pay attention, and learn in class with these gentle and effective tips.

 - Unfair Reasons We Get Mad at Our Kids

-And read My Mouth Is a Volcano by Julia Cook with your child.
+And read My Mouth Is a Volcano by Julia Cook with your child (affiliate link).
 The story talks about why kids interrupt and ways to stop.

 Tell me in the comments: Does your child struggle with learning how to stop talking in class?
 What are some ways to encourage children to practice turn-taking and listening (instead of just talking)?